IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/src/documentation/tutorials-and-examples/basics/create-an-ivi-service.md

 import com.tomtom.ivi.platform.gradle.api.common.iviapplication.config.IviServiceInterfaceConfig

 /**
- * Defines a configuration for the account service.
+ * Defines a configuration for the accounts service.
  *
  * The configuration specifies the service host implementation and the list of interfaces
  * implemented by this service host.
  */
-val accountServiceHost =
+val accountsServiceHost =
     IviServiceHostConfig(
-        // Needs to match with the name of the builder class. serviceHostBuilderName = "AccountServiceHostBuilder",
+        // Needs to match with the name of the builder class. serviceHostBuilderName = "AccountsServiceHostBuilder",
         // The module with the implementation of the service host builder class. implementationModule = ExampleModuleReference("examples_plugin_service"),
         interfaces = listOf(
             IviServiceInterfaceConfig(
-                serviceName = "AccountService",
+                serviceName = "AccountsService",
                 // The module with the service interface. serviceApiModule = ExampleModuleReference("examples_plugin_serviceapi")
             )